wxie2017/wxie2017.github.io/pages/speech/right2read.md

 Dear fellow members and distinguished guests, the title is "right to read".

-Is it about right or left.
-Yes, we have to choose the right direction to fight.
-Is it about right or wrong.
-Yes, it is all right to share e-books.
+How would you feel if someday you can only read the books you bought for limited times?
+How would you feel if someday your children are forbidden to share books with you?
+How would you feel if someday you cannot read without having an e-reader to track you?

-Because we all have the right to read.
+I feel very frustrated when I am thinking about these questions, because we all have the right to read, but we all face the chanllenge to be deprived of it.

+It's time to fight.

 Thank you.